dandabs/dandabs/README.md

 -->
 # Moi, olen Dan | Hæ, ég er Danni 👋

-I'm a 17 year old developer who is passionate about learning new things and creating cool stuff.
+I'm an 18 year old developer who is passionate about learning new things and creating cool stuff.
 I enjoy collaborating with other people to create even more useless projects.

 Some of my biggest projects include: